Guest Post Submission Guidelines

 Why submit to Well-Storied?

-Well-Storied averages over 100k page views per month, while the newsletter reaches over 10,000 writers each week.
+Well-Storied averages 85k page views per month, while the newsletter reaches over 10,000 writers each week.
 Guest posting is a fantastic opportunity to expand your audience, cross-promote your work, and improve your site’s SEO (yay, backlinks!).

 If you have any questions, please reach out at email@example.com.
 Thank you again for your interest in writing for Well-Storied.
 I can’t wait to hear from you soon.